MohitSojitra/easy-code/blogMd/html-interview-question_15-11-2021.md

 # HTML5/HTML Interview question.

+As we know HTML is the base of any website so in a front-end interview, it is a very crucial topic to discuss.
+In the first view, we thought that it is very easy to crack this topic in the interview but it has many questions that make the interview very difficult. so in this blog, I'll share some questions and answers that will help you in an interview.

 - **1. `<!DOCTYPE html>`**

   - This tells a browser that, this all code is html5 code.